lilive/Freeplane-Jumper/README.md

 ---

-`[ ]` Decide what to do with filtered nodes: use them ? ignore them ? give the choice ?
 `[ ]` Update code comments
 `[?]` Option to search entire words only, or only at the beginning of the words
 `[?]` Option to order results by level